yarisvt/tyk-docs/tyk-docs/content/graphql/validation.md

 The Gateway will already catch the error and return it to the client.

 ## Schema Validation
-A broken schema can lead to undesired behaviors of the API including queries never be able to be processed by the GraphQL middleware.
+A broken schema can lead to undesired behaviors of the API including queries not being processed by the GraphQL middleware.
 As the search for the root cause for such a malfunction can be tedious, Tyk provides schema validation.

 > **Note:** Schema validation is only available when using the Dashboard or Dashboard API.